Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

 From the tree that hung over the roof

-The morning light on your skin- Through the window.
+You sat there all night – the morning light on your skin through the window.

 I just love you–

-You look at your therapist now– we’ve stayed in each other’s lives all these years since then- you say.
-Through everything.
-Through Bradley’s death.
-Through moves and choices.
-I feel like if things had been different-
+You look at your therapist now.
+We’ve stayed in each other’s lives all these years – through everything.
+Bradley’s death.
+Moves and choices.
+I feel like if things had been different –

 They weren’t, she interrupts.